zabellemotte/moodle-socialflow-log/README.md

 ## Informations about closing dates
 Activities with closing date are associated to contextual informations about the closing date.
-![Social flow closing date informations](img/SocialflowV2.png)
+![Social flow closing date informations](img/SocialflowV2.png) It has not been possible to exclude modules with access restrictions from social flow, but they are presented as inactive in the social flow table.

 # One view based on two plugins
 The Social Flow view is based on two plugins: